Deep Instance Segmentation with Automotive Radar Detection Points: Experiments and Results

 By sampling (or repeating), there exist $100$ non-static points in each frame.
 We approximate the FOV to a $100\mathrm{m} \times 100\mathrm{m}$ field, taking into account the configuration and technical specification of the four near field radars.
-Based on these numerical structures, we require that the PointNet++ segmentation network \cite{PointNet++} have two SA Layers and two corresponding FP Layers.
-The number of sampled points in the first SA Layer is set to $64$ with radius $8$m.
+Based on these numerical structures, we require that the PointNet++ segmentation network \cite{PointNet++} has two SA levels and two corresponding FP levels, as illustrated in Fig.~\ref{sem_seg_model}(a).
+The number of sampled points in the first SA level is set to $64$ with radius $8$m.
 These parameters are designed such that all the sampling cycles would cover the entire FOV with appropriate overlapping:

-where $n$ is the number of sampled points; $r$ denotes the radius; and $S_{FOV}$ is the area of FOV.
+where $n$ is the number of sampled points; $r$ denotes the radius; and $S_{\rm{FOV}}$ is the area of FOV.

-The density of data points at each frame is $\frac{300}{64}=3.125$; therefore, there are on average $3.1$ data points in each sampling cycle.
+The density of data points at each frame is $300/64=3.125$; therefore, there are on average $3.1$ data points in each sampling cycle.
 The sampling number is set to $8$ which is larger since the maximum pooling operation of the PointNet++ network is duplication insensitive and we want to guarantee no under-sampling.
-This design logic is extended to the second SA Layer, only with the input data being reduced to $64$.
+This design logic is extended to the second SA level, only with the input data being reduced to $64$.

-In practice, the same network structure is applied to both instance segmentation and semantic segmentation:
+In practice, the same network structure is applied to both the end-to-end instance segmentation baseline and our semantic segmentation model:

-where the notations are the same as those in PointNet++\cite{PointNet++}.
-Specifically, $SA(K, r, [l_1, ..., l_d])$ means a set abstraction level sampling $K$ points, and the searching radius for each sampled point is $r$, which is followed by a PointNet of $d$ 1×1 convolution layers whose output channels are $l_1, ..., l_d$, respectively; $FP(l_1, ..., l_d)$ is a feature propagation level with $d$ 1×1 convolution layers.
-The final output of PointNet++ backbone is denoted as $\bm{F}$.
-Note that for the enhanced models, the visual MLP block does not change the dimension of output feature vectors thus it could be appended in following of each $SA$ or $FP$ directly.
+where the notations are the same as those in PointNet++ \cite{PointNet++}.
+Specifically, a set abstraction level is denoted by $SA(K, r, [l_1, \cdots, l_d])$, where $K$ points are sampled, and the grouping radius is $r$ for each sampled point, followed by a PointNet of $d$ 1$\times$1 convolution layers whose output channels are $l_1, \cdots, l_d$, respectively; a feature propagation level with $d$ 1$\times$1 convolution layers is represented by $FP(l_1, \cdots, l_d)$.
+BatchNorm and ReLU are used between two consecutive convolution layers.